 When roasted until soft, sweet potato wedges are easy for little hands to hold and baby will love the naturally sweet taste.

 Wash and dry a sweet potato.
-Peel and cut into wedges about 1/2-1-inch thick and toss with coconut oil.
-Roast on a baking sheet at 400 degrees for about 25-30 minutes, turning once, or until very soft.
+Peel and cut into wedges about 1/2-inch to 1-inch thick and toss with coconut oil.
+Roast on a baking sheet at 400 degrees for about 25 to 30 minutes, turning once, or until very soft.
 Let cool before serving one wedge at a time.

 Alternatively, you can steam diced sweet potato until very soft and offer small cubes.

 Ripe avocado is soft and packed with healthy fats vital for your baby’s developing brain.

 Try offering small cubes, which your baby should be able to enjoy even if she doesn’t yet have teeth.

 Raw apples are usually too hard for little eaters, but try this:

 Peel and dice an apple.
 Place into a steamer basket of a pot, cover, and steam until very soft.
 The cooking time will depend on the type of apple, so check every five minutes for doneness.
 Let cool and serve warm or chilled, either plain or topped with a sprinkle of cinnamon.